cai930123/machine_learning/README.md

 # machine-learning

-This project is to make predict on future stock price change.
+This project is to make prediction on future stock price change.